hyesunghwang/extract-census/README.md

 8) select "All ZCTAs in United States"
 9) Then click "download" and select 2018

+The file name of the dataset should be like this (except with an updated download date) : ACSDP5Y2018.DP05_data_with_overlays_2020-07-21T075534.csv

 Below is a screenshot of how to access and download the correct dataset file for 2018 dataset:

 ![ACS_screenshot](New_ACS_dataset_extraction.png)